 Both natural and human factors affect global climate.
 Natural causes can include interactions between the ocean and the atmosphere, changes in the Earth's orbit and volcanic eruptions.
 Humans influence global climate by releasing greenhouse gases (for example carbon dioxide and methane) into the atmosphere.
 These gases absorb energy that is radiated from the Earth's surface, warming the atmosphere and increasing temperatures globally.
 The Intergovernmental Panel on Climate Change (IPCC) concluded in 2007 that most of the observed increase in global average temperatures since the mid-20th century is very likely to be due to the observed increase in man-made greenhouse gas concentrations.
-Average annual temperatures for Wales largely reflect those for the UK.
-Welsh temperatures over land between 2005-2014 were 0.9°C warmer than the 1961 - 1990 average, where in the UK temperatures have risen by just over a centigrade since the 1950s (UK Climate Change Risk Assessment 2017 Evidence Report: Summary for Wales).
-The UK Climate Projections from 2009 predict that under a medium emissions scenario, mean summer temperatures will increase by 0.9°C-4.5°C by the 2050s (UK Climate Change Risk Assessment 2017 Evidence Report: Summary for Wales).
+Across Wales, average land temperature in the decade 2010-2019 was 0.9°C warmer than in the period of mid 1970s to mid-2010s, up to 10°C from 9°C. Most notable is the greater incidence of hot summer maximum temperatures in Wales, for example temperatures peaked at 31°C in the 2019 summer heatwave.
+(UK Climate Change Risk Assessment 2022 Evidence Report: Summary for Wales).
 Climate change can be reduced by mitigation; by reducing the net emissions of greenhouse gases, notably CO2.
 However, some impacts can be tackled through adaptation.